hwang2006/High-Throughput-Computing-as-a-Service/README.md

 ## How to set up the HTCaaS Wiki Homepage on an Apache web server running PHP 5.6+MySQL on AWS EC2

 We assume that you have created a Ubuntu 20.04 instance on AWS EC2 with your AWS account.
 Following is a list of informative sites that you may want to look at to create a Ubuntu 20.04 instance.
+Please note that a Ubuntu 22.04 instance should work as well.
 - [How to Create a Ubuntu 20.04 Server on AWS EC2](https://medium.com/nerd-for-tech/how-to-create-a-ubuntu-20-04-server-on-aws-ec2-elastic-cloud-computing-5b423b5bf635)
 - [Amazon EC2 Setup with Ubuntu and XAMPP Installation](https://medium.com/@RahulShukla754/amazon-ec2-setup-with-ubuntu-and-xampp-installation-37c3c0eeb51d)
 - [Tutorial: Get started with Amazon EC2 Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)